Chart Color Schemes

 Dolls Point features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dolls Point's dwelling structure in its latest Census evaluation showed 15.5% houses and 84.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Dolls Point was higher at 31.5%, with mortgaged dwellings at 27.5% and rented ones at 41.0%.
+Dolls Point's dwelling structures in its latest Census evaluation showed 15.5% houses and 84.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Dolls Point was at 31.5%, with mortgaged dwellings at 27.5% and rented ones at 41.0%.
 The median monthly mortgage repayment was $2,383, lower than Sydney metro's $2,427.
-Median weekly rent in Dolls Point was $451, compared to Sydney metro's $470.
+The median weekly rent was $451, compared to Sydney metro's $470.
 Nationally, Dolls Point's mortgage repayments were higher at $2,383 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing